Fassawa Camara

-Fassawa Camara (born January 10, 1983) is a Guinean-born Indonesian former footballer who last played as a midfielder for Liga 2 club Martapura.
+Fassawa Camara (born January 10, 1983) is a Guinean former footballer who last played as a midfielder for Liga 2 club Martapura.

 Career

 Martapura

 He was signed for Martapura to play in Liga 2 in the 2019 season.
 Camara made 1 league appearance and did not score a goal for Martapura.

+Personal life

+Born and raised in Guinea, he acquired Indonesian citizenship in 2019.